mdj0025/2210-hands-on/total-orders/README.md

    ```

 1. Compile and run `ClassRoll.java` to informally test your solution.

+1. Submit both `Student.java` and `ClassRoll.java` to Hands-On: Total Orders (Comparator) in Vocareum to document your progress.

 1. Use the provided jGRASP Canvas file (`ClassRoll.jgrasp_canvas.xml`) to watch the sort by comparator happen as you single-step in debug mode.